MatDagommer/mycfg/README.md

 # mycfg

-Manage My Configuration (MyCfg): Explore ways to manage configurations in ML projects.
+Manage My Configuration (MyCfg): Exploring ways to manage configurations in ML projects.

 Made with ❤️ by Matthieu Dagommer (@MatDagommer).